An enormous thank you to all families who participated in Earth Hour over the weekend, by switching off or heading outside to enjoy nature!

 We know we still have more improvements to make, but it was great to see our efforts recognised with the addition of our 3rd star!

-Below are some photos of Mr Ward looking very pleased about our 3rd star!
+Below is a photo of Mr Ward looking very pleased about our 3rd star!

 As highlighted by the Grade 6 Leaders at the special assembly.
 The whole school then took part in EnviroDay 2017 on 6th September 2017 (as part of Cool Australia’s Enviroweek).
 As in 2016, the event was created for students, designed by students and run by students.